The Older Workers Benefit Protection Act :Case Study

 • The severance pay they had already given those employees was essentially wasted, as it failed to prevent a lawsuit.

-• Teva then had to spend a fortune on lawyers to defend against the age discrimination since the waiver was invalid.
+• Teva then had to spend a fortune on lawyers to defend against the age discrimination lawsuit, since the waiver was deemed invalid.

 Key Takeaways

-Book a consultation today to ensure your workforce management planning , and guidance.
+Ensure your workforce management is strategically sound and fully protected.
 Don’t wait until it’s too late to safeguard your business’s future.
 Book a Free 30 min Consultation Today!

 Next